crisprVerse/crisprDesign/README.md

-*CRISPRi*: Fusing dSpCas9 with a Krüppel-associated box (KRAB) domain has been shown to be effective at repressing transcription in mammalian cells (Gilbert et al. et al. 2013).
+*CRISPRi*: Fusing dSpCas9 with a Krüppel-associated box (KRAB) domain has been shown to be effective at repressing transcription in mammalian cells (Gilbert et al. 2013).
 The dSpCas9-KRAB fused protein is a commonly-used construct to conduct CRISPR inhibition (CRISPRi) experiments.
 To achieve optimal inhibition, gRNAs are usually designed targeting the region directly downstream of the gene transcription